 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

-It’s not just about using human hair, either – choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
-We present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget – some projects work well with both human or synthetic hairs, and some don’t.
+It’s not just about using human hair, either.
+Choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
+We present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget.
+Some projects work well with both human or synthetic hairs, and some don’t.
 You can read more about the differences between synthetic and human hair for wig making here.
 Having knowledgeable artisans to cover the pros and cons of different hair fibers ensures you get the best possible result, and allows you to make an informed decision.

 No, really.
 When we build a wig for you, we also become part of your support team.
 Any time you have questions about using it, caring for it or wearing it, we’re here to help.
 We guide you through each part of the process, from ordering to routine maintenance, and we offer a full Cleaning and Maintenance Service so when your piece needed some serious TLC, we’re here.

-A tremendous amount of highly skilled labor that goes into even “simple” custom wig and that has a significant impact on the cost.
-Most wigs take over a full work week to produce.
-The materials costs will also affect the cost, of course, as will the fixed costs of operating a business.
-A lot of our clients don’t have a frame of reference for the costs to produce a handmade custom wig, so being given a quote for $1000-1800 can be a shock.
+A tremendous amount of highly skilled labor goes into even “simple” custom pieces and that has a significant impact on the cost.
+Most wigs take over a full work week to produce, even before styling.
+The materials costs also affects the price, of course, as do the fixed costs of operating a business.
+A lot of our clients don’t have a frame of reference for what it takes to produce a handmade custom wig, so being given a quote for $1200-1800 can be a shock.